Ellis Stanley Joseph: Early expeditions to capture wildlife and trained animal exhibits

 By late 1911, he was making another expedition to West Africa to collect specimens, some of which he sold to the Perth Zoo upon his return in 1912, and was shipping significant numbers of birds and animals.

 Once the connection with zoos had been made, Joseph had customers ready to take creatures he captured and his reputation as a major dealer in wildlife grew.
 He also sold animals to private wildlife collectors, among others Walter Rothschild, who himself had zoological training and was renowned for his carriage drawn by four zebra.

-By 1913, Eliis Joseph was in Sydney and had a 'vivariaum' at Moore Park, the location of the Zoological Gardens at that time.
+By 1913, Eliis Joseph was in Sydney and had a 'vivariaum' at Moore Park, the then location of the Zoological Gardens.
 In that year, he met Harry Burrell and began to take a keen interest in Burrell's attempts to exhibit platypuses at zoos.

 The outbreak of World War I and Germany's subsequent loss of her overseas colonies, together with the untimely death of Carl Hagenbeck in 1913, created an opportunity for Joseph, as Germany's hitherto dominant position in the trading of animals for zoos became vacant.